+ REMEMBRANCE +

 Maude Malody, a WWII Gray Lady saint on earth and my mother's best friend

-Bobby Mann, my first grade-school friend to die, probably of Scarlet Fever
+Bobby Mann, first grade-school friend to die

 Barbara Marak, my wise-cracking friend and date at Immaculata High